cloudspannerecosystem/autoscaler/terraform/cloud-functions/distributed/README.md

         cloudresourcemanager.googleapis.com
     ```

-6. Create a Google App Engine app, to enable the APIs for Cloud Scheduler and Firestore.

-    ```sh
-    gcloud app create --region="${AUTOSCALER_APP_ENGINE_LOCATION}"
-    ```

-7. The Autoscaler state can be stored in either Firestore or Cloud Spanner.
+6. The Autoscaler state can be stored in either Firestore or Cloud Spanner.

     In case you want to use Firestore, set the value of the following variable
     to true.